-The 56-cm-high (22 in) model of King Kong used in the film sold at auction in 2009 for about $203,000 (US).
+The 22 inch (56 centimeter) high model of King Kong, used in the film, sold at auction in 2009 for about 203 thousand dollars.
 It was originally covered in cotton, rubber, liquid latex, and rabbit fur, but most of the covering has decomposed over the decades.
-A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own recreation of the lost spider-pit sequence.
+A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own re-creation of the lost spider-pit sequence.

-Sensing a huge hit from industry buzz, MGM offered to buy the film outright from RKO for $1.072m (some $400,000 over its negative cost), figuring the little studio was reeling from losing $10+m in 1932.
-RKO was smart to decline the offer.
-The film smashed attendance records nationwide and ended up grossing $1.761m during its initial release.
-RKO would periodically, and extremely profitably, re-release the movie through the 1950s.
+Sensing a huge hit from industry buzz, MGM offered to buy the film outright from R.K.O. for 1.072 million dollars (approximately four hundred thousand dollars over its negative cost), figuring the little studio was reeling from losing ten million dollars plus in 1932.
+R.K.O. was smart to decline the offer.
+The film smashed attendance records nationwide, and ended up grossing 1.761 million dollars during its initial release.
+R.K.O. would periodically, and extremely profitably, re-release the movie through the 1950s.

 As a child, Merian C. Cooper lived close to an elevated train which kept him awake at night when it clattered across the tracks.
 This was the inspiration for the scene where Kong destroys an elevated train.

 This is the only film to debut at the two largest theaters in New York City, the Roxy and Radio City Music Hall, simultaneously.
 The total seating capacity was about ten thousand, and it sold out every performance (ten a day) at both theaters.